Enriched categories as a free cocompletion: Introduction

 The notion of monad in a bicategory is nice and general and has a good formal theory~\cite{street:ftm}.
-A monad in $\B$ is equivalently a lax functor $1\to \B$, and the lax limit and lax colimit of this functor give abstract versions of the classical Eilenberg-Moore and Kleisli categories.
+A monad in $\B$ is equivalently a lax functor $1\to \B$, and the lax limit and lax colimit of this functor give abstract versions of the classical Eilenberg-Moore and Kleisli categories, referred to as \emph{Eilenberg-Moore objects} and \emph{Kleisli objects} respectively.
 Thus, it is pleasing to see categories themselves arise as instances of monads---or it would be, if the identification did not break down at higher levels.

 There is an obvious notion of \emph{lax morphism} between monads $(A,t)$ and $(B,s)$ in a bicategory, consisting of a morphism $f\colon A\to B$ and a $2$-cell $sf\Rightarrow ft$ satisfying some axioms.
 These are the lax transformations between lax functors $1\to\B$, and induce morphisms between Eilenberg-Moore objects.
 Dually we have \emph{colax morphisms}, involving a $2$-cell $ft \Rightarrow sf$; these can be identified with colax transformations, and induce morphisms of Kleisli objects.